taeho911/mud/readme.md

 # MUD
-Project is a playground to develop anything Taeho Kim wants.
+This project is a playground to develop anything Taeho Kim wants.

 Interface is mainly designed for smartphone device.